 I am not a patriotic American.
 Which I have long believed makes me a good citizen.

 At some point in the last decade or two, patriotism became something unseemly.
-It got tied in, distinctly, with nationalism and culture—two things wholly unrelated.
+It got tied in, distinctly, with nationalism and culture.
 That shift came from a place of fear: America was something fragile, something which must be preserved.

 This is horseshit.
 Utterly.
 It is wrong-headed thinking, backwards, and misunderstands the basic ideals of America's formation.